microsoft/playwright/docs/src/selenium-grid.md

 When using Selenium Grid Hub, you can [skip browser downloads](./browsers.md#skip-browser-downloads).

 :::note
-Internally, Playwright connects to the browser using [Chrome Developer Tools Protocol](https://chromedevtools.github.io/devtools-protocol/) websocket.
+Internally, Playwright connects to the browser using [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) websocket.
 This requires Selenium Grid nodes to be directly accessible from the machine that runs Playwright.
 :::